andyatkinson/presentations/railsconf2025/10_mistakes.md

 </div>

 ## ❌ Mistake #4—Excessive Data Access
-- Querying and retriveing huge sets of 10K+ rows, making users wait
+- Querying and retrieving huge sets of 10K+ rows, making users wait
 - Ineffective filtering and indexing on *low cardinality* columns
 - Missing indexes on *high cardinality* columns or foreign keys for filtering
 - Not using advanced indexing like multicolumn or partial (Postgres)